ajitsingh98/Data-Science-Interview-Questions-Answers/performance_metrics.md

 The BLEU score combines the modified n-gram precision for various n-gram levels (usually up to 4) and includes a brevity penalty.
 The formula is:

 $$

 \text{BLEU} = BP \times \exp \left( \sum_{n=1}^{N} w_n \log p_n \right)

 $$

-Where $p_n$is the modified precision for n-grams,$w_n$  is the weight for each n-gram level, and BP is the brevity penalty.
+Where $p_n $ is the modified precision for n-grams,$w_n$  is the weight for each n-gram level, and BP is the brevity penalty.

 </details>